 And then I decided to try logic.
-I found a decent price with a good schedule on my favorite airline.
+I found a decent price with a good schedule for my favorite airline.
 Slightly more than staying the night in random cities, but cheaper than a hotel room.
-I just needed to double check with my husband…
+I just needed to double-check with my husband…

 And less than an hour later, that fare was gone.
 (For those taking note, yes, I missed out on cheap fares twice because I wanted to check with my husband -boo.)

 The price was up 25 EUR in that hour.
 I tried logging in via an incognito browser – no luck.
 I waited until the next morning and the price had gone up even more.

 The flight connected in Frankfurt.
 The airline offers fly & rail prices – and the flight to my local from the airport took just as long as the train.
 I changed the search options to include rail, and a cheaper option became available.
 Score.
 Plus I prefer the train when I can use it.
 Double score.